plaid/account-funding-tutorial/README.md

   account != null &&
   item != null &&
   (account.number_of_transfers !== 0 ||
     timeSinceCreation > 60 * 60 * 1000 || // if it's been more than one hour
     account.available_balance == null)
 ) {
   const { data: newAccount } = await getBalanceByItem(
     item.id,
     account.plaid_account_id
   );
-  console.log(`Checkpoint 5 complete!`)
+  console.log(`Checkpoint 5 complete!`);
-  console.log(`Getting new balance information...`) setAccount(newAccount || {});
+  console.log(`Getting new balance information...`);
+  setAccount(newAccount || {});
 } else {
-  console.log(`Checkpoint 5 complete!`)
+  console.log(`Checkpoint 5 complete!`);
   console.log(`Don’t need to retrieve new balance just yet.`);
 }
 ```

 The `getBalance()` function retrieves the real-time balance of an account by calling **/accounts/balance/get**.
-The logic ensures that we retrieve real-time balance only all transfers initiated after the initial transfer (recall that for the initial transfer we use the balance information from **/identity/get**), or if more than one hour has elapsed since the last balance check (to make sure balance data is fresh, and not cached).
+The logic ensures that we retrieve real-time balance only for all transfers initiated after the initial transfer (recall that for the initial transfer we use the balance information from **/identity/get**), or if more than one hour has elapsed since the last balance check (to make sure balance data is fresh, and not cached).

 Typically, it's good practice to call **/accounts/get/balance** only if calls to other endpoints that return balance information are older than an hour.
 For the purposes of this tutorial, we assume that the balance returned by **/identity/get** is the first ever balance check for that Item.
+(Gilberto, not sure what you mean here.
+Wouldn't it necessarily be the first ever balance check since it is only called when we are linking the item in the first place?)

 So, when is this function used?
 We'll call this function when a user clicks the "Transfer Funds" button in the UI.
 Under the hood, this function makes a call to `getBalanceByItem()` (defined in **client/src/services/api.js**), which hits a route that we'll define in the next checkpoint.